You Shall Know Our Velocity: Plot summary

 Will has surprisingly come into a large amount of money, around $32,000.
 His photograph screwing in a light bulb has been made into a silhouette and is being used as a picture for a lighting company's light bulb boxes.
-He is uncomfortable having this money, since he feels he did nothing to earn it, and is left with a sense of guilt and purposelessness.
+He is uncomfortable having this money since he feels he did nothing to earn it and is left with guilt and purposelessness.
 Shortly after receiving the sum, Will and Hand's mutual childhood friend, Jack, was involved in a car accident.
-The pair had delusional ambitions to use the money to save his life but to no avail.
+The pair had delusional ambitions to use the money to save his life, but to no avail.
 After Jack's death, Will and Hand are asked to help go through Jack's possessions in a storage facility, where Hand decides to wander around and leaves Will.

 During Hand's absence, Will is brutally beaten by three men.
-Will and Hand agree that it is best not to go to the hospital, lest the attackers attempt to track them.
-As a result of his confusion due to a conglomerate of issues, such as the large sum of money, Jack's death, Will's beating, and other personal issues, Will and Hand plan to travel around the world visiting obscure countries and giving away all the money, bit by bit, to people they arbitrarily decide are most deserving.
-According to Hand, they gave to people for the benefit of both parties, as a sacrament with the purpose of restoring faith in humanity.
+Will and Hand agree that it is best not to go to the hospital lest the attackers attempt to track them.
+As a result of his confusion due to a conglomerate of issues, such as the large sum of money, Jack's death, Will's beating, and other personal issues, Will and Hand plan to travel around the world, visiting obscure countries and giving away all the money, bit by bit, to people they arbitrarily decide are most deserving.
+According to Hand, they gave to people for the benefit of both parties as a sacrament to restore faith in humanity.

 The two devise many creative ways of distributing the unwanted money.
 One plan involves taping money to a donkey in a graph paper pouch that reads "HERE I AM ROCK YOU LIKE A HURRICANE" and another creating a treasure map for Estonian children.
 While on the journey, the two friends do many wild and spontaneous things, including practicing rolling over cars and jumping from tree to tree while 20 feet in the air.
-However, without a solid set of criteria, or a definitive direction in their plan, their quest proves surprisingly difficult, and they experience much awkward confusion and moral uncertainty, and they often fear being robbed and killed.
+However, their quest proves surprisingly tricky without a solid set of criteria or a definitive direction in their plan.
+They experience much awkward confusion and moral uncertainty, and they often fear being robbed and killed.
 Will becomes unstable and begins to lose his composure.

-The plot is both a log of the journey and a look into the mind of the narrator, Will.
+The plot is both a log of the journey and a look into the narrator's mind, Will.

 A pseudo-sequel, titled The Only Meaning of the Oil-Wet Water, follows Hand and the minor character Pilar in Central America.
 This short story is featured in the collection How We Are Hungry: Stories (2004).